-Over the next four years (2016-19), the CFI has allocated up to \$40 million (for capital costs and infrastructure operating funds (IOF)) for the CIIF - Streams 1 and 2.
+Up to \$40 million (for capital costs and infrastructure operating funds (IOF)) have been allocated between 2016 and 2019 for the CIIF - Streams 1 and 2.
 The CFI will fund up to 40 percent of a project's eligible infrastructure costs.